rooch-network/rooch-network.github.io/blog/2023-2-14-The-Modular-Evolution-of-Rollup-Layer2.md

 There are two arbitration schemes for rollups:

 1. Each time the Proposer submits a state, they also provide the **validity proof**, which proves the validity of state transition between the current state and the previous one, and is verified by the arbitration contract on-chain.
-The validity proof is generally generated using zero-knowledge techniques, which is called **ZK Rollup**.
+The validity proof is generated using zero-knowledge techniques, which is called **ZK Rollup**.
 2. Assuming the Proposer's results are correct, but if inconsistencies are found, **fraud proof** is submitted, which is judged by the arbitration contract.
 If the arbitration contract determines that the Proposer has cheated, the Proposer will be penalized, and the State Commitment Chain will be rolled back to the state before the fraudulent transaction.
 Of course, to ensure safety, a relatively long challenge period is usually set to achieve the final settlement of on-chain transactions.
 This is called **Optimistic Rollup**.

 We also need to achieve asset interoperability between Layer1 and Layer2.
 Therefore, we build a bridge between Layer1 and Layer2, and use state proofs for asset settlement between them.
 Layer2's state root on Layer1 is guaranteed by Layer1's arbitration contract, so the security of this bridge is also guaranteed by the arbitration contract.